What is That in Your Kombucha? (The Secret Lives of Bacteria & Yeast Living in Your Kombucha)

-The SCOBY is what mainly determines the types of probiotics found in your kombucha.
-In a nutshell, the SCOBY contains several strains of yeast and bacteria that live together in harmony.
-They are symbiotic, which means they depend upon each other to live.
-It's actually a pretty great little community!
+The SCOBY is what mainly determines the types of probiotics (good bacterias and yeasts) found in your kombucha.
+Basically, the SCOBY contains several strains of yeast and bacteria that live together in complete symbiotic harmony.
+They actually depend upon each other to live!
+It's a pretty great little community!
 The SCOBY will continue to grow as long as all the proper conditions are met...and they can get pretty large!

 Because of the fermentation process, there are trace amounts of alcohol in most kombuchas.
 Generally, this amount is extremely small, less than 0.5 % alcohol.
 If the amount of alcohol is over this limit, the federal government requires labeling to inform consumers of the alcohol content.
 Some kombucha teas, however, have been found to have a much higher percentage of alcohol.
 I personally have never experienced any problems with any kombucha having too great an alcohol content---one enough to affect me.
 However, people with alcohol sensitivities should probably take some care.